Do I Need REAL ID to Vote?

 Advisory

 The rollout of REAL ID standards has made renewing or obtaining a state driver’s license or ID card a more time-consuming and bureaucratic process.
-Voters are advised to plan in advance if they wish to renew or obtain ID to vote.
-As demand increases, we expect delays — and confusion regarding voter ID — to grow.
+As demand increases, we expect delays – and confusion regarding voter ID – to grow.

-If you would like any information or assistance to secure your ID to vote, including the underlying documents needed to apply for a REAL ID, call or text our Voter ID Helpline at 866-ID-2-VOTE or chat with us on Messenger.
+If you would like any information or assistance to secure your ID to vote, including the underlying documents needed to apply for a REAL ID, call or text the VoteRiders’ Helpline at 866-ID-2-VOTE or request help from our team.

 What You Need To Know About Voter ID and REAL ID